-Algorithm 2 gives the simulator for line 6 for the party at the left end of the line, S^1 .
 The simulator works as follows: let n be the number of points to swap and i be an integer.
-If i is less than n, S^1 knows i has yet to be maximal, and the protocol will double the size of i.
-On the other hand, if i is greater than n, S^1 knows i is too big to be maximal, and the protocol will decrease the size of i to a value that is in the middle of its upper and lower bounds.
+If i is less than n, $S^1$ knows i has yet to be maximal, and the protocol will double the size of i.
+On the other hand, if i is greater than n, $S^1$ knows i is too big to be maximal, and the protocol will decrease the size of i to a value that is in the middle of its upper and lower bounds.
 If i is the same as n, the protocol terminates.

 From the simulator, it is obvious that the shared results from the protocol, plus a party's input, are sufficient to precisely simulate each execution of the protocol.
-Therefore, because the simulation process and execution of the protocol are computationally indistinguishable, the OROD protocol is secure.
+Therefore, because the simulation process and execution of the protocol are computationally indistinguishable, the OROD protocol is secure. $\Box$

-E. Proof of Honesty
+Appendix E. Proof of Honesty

-Cryptographic approaches and game theoretic solutions are complementary to each other.
-Specifically, Dodis, Halevi & Rabin (2000) explicitly demonstrate how cryptographic approaches can be used to solve game theoretic problems by showing how to construct a two-player game that achieves the same payoffs as a mediated two-player game (mediated by an "honest broker").
+Cryptographic approaches and game-theoretic solutions are complementary to each other.
+Specifically, Dodis et al. (2000) explicitly demonstrate how cryptographic approaches can be used to solve game-theoretic problems by showing how to construct a two-player game that achieves the same payoffs as a mediated two-player game (mediated by an "honest broker").
 We have shown how this approach can be used to solve a practical problem, and now prove that the payoff for this problem guarantees incentive compatibility.